We Analyzed the Future Direction of Blend Labs Inc. (BLND), Here is What We Found

 Keefe Bruyette, on the other hand, stated in their research note that they expect to see BLND reach a price target of $2.75, previously predicting the price at $4.
 The rating they have provided for BLND stocks is “Underperform” according to the report published on July 25th, 2022.

-During the last 5 trading sessions, BLND fell by -10.57%, which changed the moving average for the period of 200-days by -83.70% in comparison to the 20-day moving average, which settled at $1.2410.
-In addition, Blend Labs Inc. saw -85.01% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, BLND rose by +14.29%, which changed the moving average for the period of 200-days by -77.95% in comparison to the 20-day moving average, which settled at $1.2390.
+In addition, Blend Labs Inc. saw -80.38% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at BLND starting from Greenberg Marc S., who sale 23,160 shares at the price of $1.22 back on Dec 20.
-After this action, Greenberg Marc S. now owns 124,164 shares of Blend Labs Inc., valued at $28,170 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at BLND starting from Sumner Crystal, who sale 45,943 shares at the price of $1.12 back on Dec 27.
+After this action, Sumner Crystal now owns 455,237 shares of Blend Labs Inc., valued at $51,475 using the latest closing price.

-Sumner Crystal, the Head of Legal, Compliance,Risk of Blend Labs Inc., sale 33,196 shares at $1.22 during a trade that took place back on Dec 20, which means that Sumner Crystal is holding 501,180 shares at $40,390 based on the most recent closing price.
+Greenberg Marc S., the Head of Finance of Blend Labs Inc., sale 23,160 shares at $1.22 during a trade that took place back on Dec 20, which means that Greenberg Marc S. is holding 124,164 shares at $28,170 based on the most recent closing price.

 Stock Fundamentals for BLND